ToxPuro/astaroth/acc-runtime/README.md

 int arr2 = [[1,2,3], [3,4,5]] //Multidimensional arrays can be initialized (dimensions inferred)
 size(arr1) // Size of the array
 real arr[3] (at global scope)         //equivalent to dconst arr[3].
-Dimensions need to be known at compile time gmem real arr[AC_nx] //declaration for global array stored on the GPU global memory.
-Dimensions need to be known at compile time or be dconst int variables [not expressions involving dconsts]. gmem arr[AC_mx][AC_my]           //Multidimensional global array.
+Dimensions need to be known at compile time gmem real arr[AC_nlocal.x] //declaration for global array stored on the GPU global memory.
+Dimensions need to be known at compile time or be dconst int variables [not expressions involving dconsts]. gmem arr[AC_mlocal.x][AC_mlocal.y]           //Multidimensional global array.
 ```
 > Note: Arrays are stored in column-major format, if you want to pass arrays in row-major set AC_host_has_row_memory_order=1.
 Arrays are still internally stored as column-major but the arrays are converted correctly between the two data formats.
 If you have a use case where having Astaroth store data in row-major format would be important make a pull request describing the use case and we can consider supporting it.
 In branch `reference-row-major-implementation` one can find a version of Astaroth that internally supports also row-major.